Diffusion Geometry: Computational Geometry and Topology, Machine Learning, and Statistics

 \subsubsection{Topology}

 Homology and cohomology are important topological properties of a space, which can be used to tell spaces apart when they are topologically distinct.
 The dimensions of the homology (or cohomology) groups $H_i$ are called the \textit{Betti numbers} $\beta_i$ of the space, and measure the number of topological features in each dimension.
 For example, $\beta_0$ is the number of connected components, $\beta_1$ is the number of holes or loops in the space, and $\beta_2$ is the number of enclosed voids.

 As discussed in Section \ref{theory_cohomology_section}, we can compute the cohomology of a manifold by finding differential forms in the kernel of the Hodge Laplacian, which are known as \textit{harmonic} forms (by analogy with harmonic functions in the kernel of the Laplacian).
 Unlike homology, cohomology also has a product structure (i.e. it is a ring), so we can multiply elements of cohomology together.
 This makes cohomology a strictly finer invariant than homology: two spaces may share the same Betti numbers (so their homology and cohomology groups are the same size), but the \textit{products} of elements in the cohomology groups may differ.
 They are indistinguishable by homology, but cohomology can tell them apart.

 We can use diffusion geometry as a computational tool for cohomology by finding eigenforms of the Hodge Laplacian, whose zero (or approximately zero) eigenvalues correspond to harmonic forms.
 We can then compute their wedge products (the product on cohomology) to obtain more topological information about the space.
-One of the most popular tools for computational geometry and topology is \textit{persistent homology} (\cite{robins1999towards, edelsbrunner2002topological}), which computes the homology (or cohomology) of data across a range of scales and represents it in a \textit{persistence diagram}.
+One of the most popular tools for computational geometry and topology is \textit{persistent homology} \cite{robins1999towards, edelsbrunner2002topological}, which computes the homology (or cohomology) of data across a range of scales and represents it in a \textit{persistence diagram}.
 However, even though persistent cohomology does have a product, it cannot be straightforwardly represented in the diagram\footnote{The product of points in the persistence diagram is, in general, a linear combination of other points.}.
 By contrast, the wedge product of harmonic forms can be easily described in diffusion geometry.
 We test this in Figure \ref{fig:cohom product} on two spaces that have the same Betti numbers, but distinct cohomology.